leo-frank/diff-gaussian-rasterization-depth/README.md

 # Differential Gaussian Rasterization with Depth Forward and Backward Functionality

 An extension of the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
-If you can make use of it in your own research, please be so kind to cite us.

-We make two contributions: Depth forward and backward.
-We have verified its correctness on real datasets.
+**We make two contributions: Depth forward and backward.
+We have verified its correctness on real datasets.**

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">